Skip to content

 What to Write in a Letter to Your Daughter on Her Wedding Day

-The beauty of a wedding letter is that there are no rules — only themes that tend to resonate deeply.
+There are no rules — only themes that tend to resonate deeply.
 Here are the threads you might weave together.

 Cherished Memories